Turkey offers an endless treasure trove of delights, from stunning beach resorts to ancient history and the most delicious cuisine!

 As well as culture, tuck into Turkish cuisine; enjoy seafood and glass of wine as the sun sets over the sparkling sea or try a refreshing tea at a local bazaar and of course, the sweet Turkish delight!

 From street-side snack stalls to the finest food in a characterful restaurant, you will find something to your taste in Turkey.
 There is a wide range of dishes, with each region having its own specialities, and there are an equally wide range of places in which to enjoy them.
-Meat dishes are the norm, but vegetarians will be find a good number of lentil and rice dishes, and stuffed vegetables.
+Meat and fresh fish dishes are the norm, but vegetarians will be find a good number of lentil and rice dishes, and stuffed vegetables.
 The turks love vegetables almost as much as they do meat, and the aubergine is the favourite.
-Freshly caught fish is available, but can be expensive.
 Of course, the doner kebab is a popular along with the pied (Turkish pizza).
 In the morning stuffed pastries or borek can be bought street stalls.
 For the British traveller, there will be plenty of new culinary experiences.

 An authentic Turkish experience can be combined with a raucous nights drinking at one of Turkey's meyhanes.
 These tavernas serve raki, beer and wine, along with an awe-inspiring selection of mezes (starters), succulent kebabs and fruits of the season.
 A favourite location for raki drinking, the atmosphere gets louder and merrier as the night progresses.

 Turkey's recent economic growth and increasing prosperity had an enormous effect on the vitality, energy and variety of its nightlife.
 The range of night entertainment is huge, from traditional male-dominated birahanes to techno and rave nightclubs, with new venues opening by the week.
 As a result, Turkey's nightlife is quickly gaining recognition as one of the liveliest in Europe.